 Surrey Policing Transition

-Learn about the transition from Surrey RCMP to Surrey Policing.
+Learn about the transition from Surrey RCMP to the Surrey Police Service.

 - contracting with the province for the RCMP to provide policing services.